-Bottom line, when love is distorted within the context of marriage and relationships, Satan effectively twists the image of God to the world, which keeps that world from even remotely wanting to know God or be like Him.
+The bottom line is when love is distorted within the context of marriage and relationships, Satan effectively twists the image of God to the world, which keeps that world from even remotely wanting to know God or be like Him.
 There is much more at stake than simply the health and well-being of your relationship!
-When you don’t love like God created you to, you incapacitate your own ability to be authentically emotionally connected, you hinder God’s purposes in the lives of the people you are impacting, and you create a context in which people are encouraged to hide.
+When you don’t love like God created you to, you incapacitate your own ability to be authentically emotionally connected.
+You hinder God’s purposes in the lives of the people you are impacting.
+And you create a context in which people are encouraged to hide.
 Fear, manipulation, coercion, demanding, and belittling have no place—ever—in a marriage.
 God’s design and purpose for marriage is first and foremost to show Him to the world, to be an example of authenticity, intimacy, connection, and unity.

 Take a hard look at your marriage or relationship.